Coventry: Railway

-Avanti West Coast operate fast inter-city services to London, other cities in the West Midlands, north-west England (Preston, Carlisle) and Scotland (Glasgow and Edinburgh).
-CrossCountry provide services to the south coast of England (Southampton and Bournemouth) and northern England (Manchester).
-London Northwestern (a trade name of West Midlands Trains) provides stopping services to Liverpool and Rugeley, in addition to London and other towns in between.

 Light rail

 A light rail system is planned for Coventry, known as Coventry Very Light Rail.
-The first vehicle came off the production line in March 2021 and the first line, to University Hospital Coventry, is proposed to be operational by 2024.
+The first vehicle came off the production line in March 2021 and the first line, to University Hospital Coventry, was proposed to be operational by 2024.

-Bus
+Buses

 Bus operators in Coventry include National Express Coventry, Arriva Midlands and Stagecoach in Warwickshire.
 Pool Meadow bus station is the main bus and coach interchange in the city centre.
 Coventry has a single Park and Ride service from War Memorial Park served by Stagecoach in Warwickshire.
-From Pool Meadow bus station, there are national coach links to major towns and cities, seaside towns, ferry ports and events with National Express, with four stands (A, B, C and D).
+From Pool Meadow, there are national coach links to major towns and cities, seaside towns, ferry ports and events with National Express, with four stands (A, B, C and D).

-Coventry is set to receive 130 electric buses by 2023 and aims to have all of its buses powered by electricity by 2025.
+Coventry aims to have all of its buses powered by electricity by 2025.

 Air

 The nearest major airport is Birmingham Airport, some 11 mi to the west of the city.
 Coventry Airport, located 5 mi south of the city centre in Baginton, is now used for general aviation only.